By the end of this section, you will be able to do the following:

 In 1858, Darwin and Wallace (Figure 18.3) presented papers at the Linnean Society in London that discussed the idea of natural selection.
 The following year Darwin’s book, On the Origin of Species, was published.
 His book outlined in considerable detail his arguments for evolution by natural selection.

-It is difficult and time-consuming to document and present examples of evolution by natural selection.
+he studies of evolution by natural selection are difficult to conduct, as they require analyses of several generations of the investigated species in order to document the changes pointing to evolutionary change.
 The Galápagos finches are an excellent example.
 Peter and Rosemary Grant and their colleagues have studied Galápagos finch populations every year since 1976 and have provided important evidence of natural selection.
 The Grants found changes from one generation to the next in beak shape distribution with the medium ground finch on the Galápagos island of Daphne Major.
 The birds have inherited a variation in their bill shape with some having wide deep bills and others having thinner bills.
 During a period in which rainfall was higher than normal because of an El Niño, there was a lack of large hard seeds of which the large-billed birds ate; however, there was an abundance of the small soft seeds which the small-billed birds ate.
 Therefore, the small-billed birds were able to survive and reproduce.
 In the years following this El Niño, the Grants measured beak sizes in the population and found that the average bill size was smaller.
 Since bill size is an inherited trait, parents with smaller bills had more offspring and the bill evolved into a much smaller size.
 As conditions improved in 1987 and larger seeds became more available, the trend toward smaller average bill size ceased.

 Many people hike, explore caves, scuba dive, or climb mountains for recreation.
 People often participate in these activities hoping to see wildlife.
 Experiencing the outdoors can be incredibly enjoyable and invigorating.
 What if your job entailed working in the wilderness?
 Field biologists by definition work outdoors in the “field.”
 The term field in this case refers to any location outdoors, even under water.
 A field biologist typically focuses research on a certain species, group of organisms, or a single habitat (Figure 18.4).